Aklakan/libnss-json/README.md

 As of now, this implementation has only been tested on Ubuntu 16.04.
 Feedback is very welcome in order to improve and battle-harden this module, however as of now, be aware that bugs in the software could either lock you out from your system, or grant access rights to people who shouldn't have them.

-## Known Issues
-* **Beware**: When using **python** for scripting `/etc/nss-json`, restarting Ubuntu or trying to resume from a locked screen locks you out from the system, and you may need to boot from e.g. an USB drive.
-This is probably due to differences in the python environments of the different users.

 ## How to use
-The module ships with an implementation which delegates all requests to the `/etc/nss-json` *executable*.
+The module ships with an implementation which delegates all requests to a URL configured in `/etc/nss-json.conf` via curl.
-The json request is passed as the only argument, and the output to STDOUT is parsed as JSON again.
-The process is expected to return 0 on success.

-**Note, that all network security issues need to be handled by your /etc/nss-json implementation**.
+The response is expected to be an appropriate JSON document.

 ## Building
 Enter the `libnss-json` folder.